Heilongjiang University: Campus

-Heilongjiang University has five post-doctoral research mobile (work) stations; a level two subjects and 16 subjects have the right to grant a doctorate, 13 disciplines and 112 secondary-level subjects have the right to grant master's degree, and another 6 professional degree-granting; 2 national key disciplines, 2 subject groups, a one discipline, 21 provincial key disciplines for the second subject.
+Heilongjiang University has five post-doctoral research mobile (work) stations; a level two subjects and 16 subjects have the right to grant a doctorate, 13 disciplines, and 112 secondary-level subjects have the right to grant master's degree, and another 6 professional degree-granting; 2 national key disciplines, 2 subject groups, one discipline, 21 provincial key disciplines for the second subject.
 Opening of the 10 disciplines, covering 75 undergraduate programs, including national characteristics, professional 10, 21 provincial key specialties.

-It has equipment worth 300 million yuan, more than 5 million copies of book collections, with a capacity of 40,000 students, university city, and state-of-the-art laboratory building, teaching building, 2 libraries, gymnasium, 2 swimming gyms, 3 dining centers, school infrastructure, and broadband network, multimedia and other modern teaching resources.
+It has equipment worth 300 million yuan, more than 5 million copies of book collections, a capacity of 40,000 students, a university city, a state-of-the-art laboratory building, a teaching building, 2 libraries, a gymnasium, 2 swimming gyms, 3 dining centers, school infrastructure, and broadband network, multimedia, and other modern teaching resources.